Edujugon/adminLTE/README.md

 ## Publish Language Files and Controller.

-Publish the package's languages files to the application's own lang directory.
+Publish the package's language files to the application's own lang directory.

 Publish the package's LanguageController file to the application's own Controllers directory